grafana/writers-toolkit/docs/sources/write/front-matter/index.md

 ### `menuTitle`

-Use to specify a different heading in the sidebar navigation than the `title` element, for example if you want to abbreviate the topic heading in the table of contents.
+Use to specify a different heading in the sidebar navigation than the `title` element; for example, if you want to abbreviate the topic heading in the table of contents.

 ### `title` (required)

 Hugo uses the `title` to generate the sidebar table of contents if there is no `menuTitle` specified in the front matter.
 If the `doc-validator` linter has been implemented on your repository, your topic heading must exactly match the title in the metadata.

 The `title` becomes the document title element in the HTML.
-Often browsers display this in the tab for the page.
+Often, browsers display this in the tab for the page.

 Optimize the title for search engines.
 Use double quotes (`"`) to surround the title.
 Do not use smart quotes.